shedaoo878/2024-CS151-07-CourseSystem/README.md

 Main Function Test Cases:

-1.Start the program and view department info.
+1. Start the program and view department info.

-2.Add a new course to the department.
+2. Add a new course to the department.

-3.Enroll a student in a course and verify enrollment.
+3. Enroll a student in a course and verify enrollment.

-4.Add a professor and ensure they are linked to the correct department.
+4. Add a professor and ensure they are linked to the correct department.

-5.Remove a student and verify their removal from the department.
+5. Remove a student and verify their removal from the department.